ktsu-dev/RunCommand/README.md

 ### Basic Execution

-The simplest way to execute a command is to use the `Execute` method:
+The simplest way to execute a command is to use the `Execute` method.
+All methods return the process exit code:

 ```csharp
 using ktsu.RunCommand;